 - We advise you to exercise a high degree of caution in Timor-Leste because of the uncertain security situation.
 The situation could deteriorate without warning.
-Pay close attention to your personal security at all times and monitor the media for information about possible new safety and security risks.
+You should pay close attention to your personal security at all times.
+Monitor the media and other sources about possible new security risks.

 - Localised unrest occurs in Timor Leste, including politically-motivated street gang clashes and anti-government demonstrations.
 You should avoid spontaneous gatherings, demonstrations, protests, street rallies and other large public gatherings as they may turn violent.

 - Medical facilities are extremely limited and evacuation, at significant expense, is often the only option in cases of serious illness or accident.